yifan-guo/mapbox-butterfly-api/doc.md

 # Endpoint Design

-## Why use PUT?
+## Why use PATCH to rate butterflies?
-The PUT method is specifically designed to update an existing resource.
-In this case, since the user’s rating effectively represents an existing resource that needs to be updated if it already exists.
+The PATCH method is specifically designed to allow for partial updates to an existing resource.
+This helps to clarify that we are only modifying the rating rather than replacing the entire butterfly object.

-PUT requests are idempotent, meaning that making the same request multiple times will result in the same state.
-This is useful for updating a user's rating—if the user rates a butterfly again, the PUT request will simply update the existing rating rather than creating a duplicate.
+PATCH is also useful if we're considering future extensibility or clarity in our API design.
+Specifically, if we want to allow users to provide comments or feedback, `PATCH` would support that without needing to change the method.

 `POST` is used when creating a new entire resource.
 If a user already has a rating, using POST for updating a rating can be misleading since `POST` is typically associated with creating a resource.
 This could cause confusion, especially if users expect a `POST` request to only create things rather than update them.
-`PATCH` is used we want to update specific fields of a resource.
-Since we are only updating the ratings field , there is no need for `PATCH`.
-However, PATCH is useful if especially if we're considering future extensibility or clarity in our API design.
-Specifically, if we want to allow users to provide comments or feedback, `PATCH` would support that without needing to change the method.
+`PUT` is used we want to update an existing resource.
+Since we are only updating the ratings field, the rest of the object remains unchanged. `PUT` may mislead users into thinking that they are updating other immutable aspects of the butterfly - such as its common name or species.

 # Handling Multiple ratings
 Update existing rating - If the user has already rated the butterfly, the system should update their existing rating rather than create a new one.
 This prevents multiple entries for the same user and butterfly.